virajrch/imagekit-gem/README.md

 Assuming you have your Imagekit configuration parameters defined (`public key`, `private key`, `imagekit id`), uploading to Imagekit is very simple.

-The following example uploads a local JPG to the cloud:
+The following example uploads a local JPG to the imagekit:

     Imagekit::Uploader.upload("my_picture.jpg", filename: 'my_picture')